-Students admitted without a GMAT score must have an appropriate score by end of the first semester (maximum of 9 hours) in which graduate level classes are taken.
+For students that must meet the GMAT requirement, an appropriate score must be submitted by end of the first semester (maximum of 9 hours) in which graduate level classes are taken.
 Students without a GMAT score after their first semester of graduate work will not be allowed to enroll in any subsequent graduate courses.

-Students with a minimum overall GPA of 3.5 who earn a bachelor's of business administration from Mississippi College or any other program accredited by AACSB or ACBSP may have the GMAT requirement waived.
+Students with a minimum overall GPA of 3.00 who earn a bachelor's degree from a regionally accredited college or university may have the GMAT requirement waived.

-Individuals with 5 or more years of applicable work experience or who hold a current CPA or CFA certification may apply for a waiver of the GMAT requirement for the MBA program.
+Individuals with 3-5 or more years of applicable professional work experience or who hold a current CPA or CFA certification may apply for a waiver of the GMAT requirement for the MBA program.